All Episodes

 I'm not denying the stress is real.

-I'm not, I'm not denying that that uh but when I say that in static terms, my generation hasn't faced nearly what the World War II generation faced.
+But when I say that in static terms, my generation hasn't faced nearly what the World War II generation faced.

-Although you might say that we do face it in a way now.
+Although, you might say that we do face it in a way now.

 Back during the 1940s and 50s and 60s in the Cold War era, this country was threatened by external forces who verbalized the threat.